Department of Pediatrics

 Content

-A state-of-the-art research facility, Texas Children’s Center for Human Immunobiology specializes in the discovery of novel therapeutics and insights into the human immune system.
+The state-of-the-art research facility, William T. Shearer Center for Human Immunobiology specializes in the discovery of novel therapeutics and insights into the human immune system.
+It serves as a central research hub to enable investigation and discoveries that translate into high-impact biology and novel approaches to the diagnosis and treatment of multiple pediatric diseases.